 It’s thought that golf may have been played in several states along the eastern seaboard soon after the American Revolution but another hundred years would pass before the first organised golf clubs were formed.
 Scotsman John Reid is generally given credit for introducing golf to America around 1888, when he and several friends laid out a very primitive 3-hole course near his home in Yonkers, New York.

 In 1895, the year after the United States Golf Association was formed, it’s said that there were 76 golf clubs in the United States, a total that would increase ten-fold within the following three years.
 Looking at today’s figures, an R&A report entitled “Golf around the world 2015” believes there are now 15,372 golf facilities nationwide, a figure that represents approximately 45% of the total number throughout the world.

-We also promote Top 50 tables for four important golfing states, namely New York, North Carolina, Pennsylvania and South Carolina.
-Of the remaining forty-three states, seventeen boast at least a Top 20 chart (Illinois, Michigan and Ohio actually have Top 40s) and twenty-five states feature at least a Top 10.
-Alaska, the largest but least densely populated state, is the only state to have a Top 5 chart.
+We also promote a (minimum) Top 50 table for ten golfing states, with South Carolina currently boasting a Top 75.
+Of the remaining thirty-seven states, twenty-one list (at least) a Top 20 chart (Colorado, Georgia, Minnesota and Virginia actually have Top 40s) and another twelve states feature a (minimum) Top 15 listing.
+Alaska, the nation's largest state with the smallest population, is the only one to maintain a Top 5 chart.